Sticky stuff on your car? Here’s what it is

 What is honeydew?

-This honeydew is a sugary waste product of aphid insects called “phloem feeders” that are basically eating from broadleaf trees, like pecans, to get the “tree juice.”
+This honeydew is a sugary waste product of aphid insects called “phloem feeders” that are basically eaten from broadleaf trees, like pecans, to get the “tree juice.”

 “There’s a whole bunch of different hoppers like leaf hoppers, treehoppers, plant hoppers, all of those are phloem-feeding insects and are capable of producing honeydew,” Brown said.